Longform digital journalism is on the rise. Here's why

 7. It's digital

-As we'll discuss below, the best longform journalism is increasingly digital, interactive, and immersive.
+The best-performing longform content is increasingly digital, interactive, and immersive.
 It typically includes a range of multimedia assets — including illustrations, photos, videos, animations, and data visualisations — and is a full-screen, distraction-free reading experience.

 Longform business models